5 Steps to Achieving Long-Term Financial GoalsSubmitted by MIRUS Financial Partners on December 26th, 2017

 If your spouse or older children don’t work, a simple way to increase income is to consider part-time or full-time employment to help defray minor expenses.
 Your spouse or older dependents may also want to consider job training or education to increase their own lifetime earning potential.
 Keep in mind that even small increases in your household’s monthly income will allow you to set more money aside, which could produce big dividends in the long run.

-Step 3: Selecting the Right Investments to Meet Your Goals
+Step 3: Selecting the Investments to Meet Your Goals

 There’s no perfect formula that fits everyone.
-You’ll want to factor in your age, how long you have to save for your goals, your ability to tolerate financial risk in your investments, U.S. vs. global investments, tax implications and the liquidity of your investments.
+You’ll want to factor in your age, how long you have to save for your goals, your ability to tolerate financial risk in your investments, the U.S. vs. global investments, tax implications, and the liquidity of your investments.

 While many people depend on their own research to choose investments, an experienced financial advisor can be a real asset in helping you understand the sometimes complex process of analyzing and choosing investments.